FMecha/battlegear/docs/sidebs/tracks.md

 ![22:00 / Special](../images/tracks/sbs/sbs2_22_00.png)

-* Japanese name: 超弩級 -亥の刻- (Chodo-kyu -I no Koku-)
- * In English, this translates to Super Dreadnought -Time of the Boar-.
-In traditional Japanese timekeeping, boar symbolizes late evenings (from 10 pm to midnight).
+* Japanese name: 超弩級 -亥の刻- (Chodo-kyu -I no Koku-; in English, this translates to Super Dreadnought -Time of the Boar-.
+In traditional Japanese timekeeping, boar symbolizes late evenings, from 10 pm to midnight).
 * Default music: Midnight
 * *Hold the view button after the screen blacks out after coining up to unlock this track temporaily; set a record in the leaderboards to unlock this track permanently.* (This track is already unlocked by default in *Side by Side 2 Evoluzione RR* update and in *Side by Side Special*; however if the track is already unlocked in SBS2, the track selection will be focused to this track by default.)
 * *As this is a point-to-point course, no track map will be shown during the race.*